 The gardening year is now starting to wind down, and plants are beginning to reward us with the jewel like colours of their autumn leaves.
 But that doesn't mean an end to the gardening – there's still plenty of fun to be had tending to your garden and jobs completed now will help ensure your plants wake up healthy and strong in spring.
 Our handy checklist will help you to make sure you've taken care of all those October jobs.

 As the weather starts to get a little colder, why not make your garden a haven for birds?
 Adding bird tables and feeders and a bird box can help attract many different feathered friends to your outdoor space.

 Don’t forget to stock up on bird food, choosing different foods helps to attract different birds or consider growing your own natural food supplies too – birds enjoy berries and natural seed heads.

-For more ideas and top tips on how to attract birds to your garden, read our guide.
+For more ideas and top tips on how to nurture birds in your garden, read our guide.
 Time to get the binoculars out!

 October is the time for sowing early carrot seeds.
 Early carrots can be more tender than maincrop carrots, so it’s worth planting some this month to enjoy next Spring.
 As with all carrots, early carrots prefer loose, deep and sandy soil.
 If the soil is too heavy or compacted, your carrots won’t grow as well and could be stunted.
 For tips on How to grow carrots, including soil preparation, thinning out and sowing advice, check out our step-by-step guide.